-One evening in our kitchen, I picked up a spoonful of ghee and ate it slowly, savoring every bit.
+One evening in the kitchen, I picked up a spoonful of ghee and slowly tasted it, savoring every bit.
 My daughter noticed and asked why I was eating plain ghee.
-I told her that whenever I eat ghee sent by my mom, it feels like I’m at her place.
-She laughed and said, “You always say that—just so you can have the tasty ghee for yourself!”
+I told her that whenever I taste the ghee my mother sends, it feels as though I’m back at her home.
+She laughed and said, “You always say that — just so you can keep the tasty ghee for yourself!”

-No—it’s the memories.
-It reminds me of home, where I was born and raised, of happy childhood days, of my parents, grandparents, and even great-grandparents.
-It brings back images of our cattle shed, my father’s care for the cows, the fresh grass he fed them from our fields, and the nutritious food he chose for them.
-I recall my mother milking the cows while we were asked to stay quiet, the sound of tiny bells on the calf’s neck, and the boiling milk rising to the brim as my mother asked me to watch and turn off the stove.
+That single spoon carries me back to the place where I was born and raised.
+It brings alive images of carefree childhood days, of my parents, grandparents, and even great-grandparents.
+I see our cattle shed, my father tending lovingly to the cows, feeding them fresh grass from our fields, and carefully choosing nutritious food for them.
+I remember my mother milking the cows while we were asked to stay quiet, the gentle sound of bells tied around a calf’s neck, and the sight of milk boiling over as she asked me to keep watch and turn off the stove.

 What do you think about taste?
-Is it just the taste buds sending signals to the brain?
-Or do you have a special food that unlocks hidden treasures from your memory?
-Or do you believe food is only meant to satisfy the body’s needs and please the tongue?
+Is it only the tongue sending signals to the brain?
+Or do you have a food that unlocks hidden stories and forgotten moments?
+Or do you believe food exists only to satisfy the body and please the palate?

 very nice article, reminds me of my childhood.
 Keep contributing